openwpm/OpenWPM/README.md

       specification by the `clean_js_instrumentation_settings` method in
       [automation/js_instrumentation.py](automation/js_instrumentation.py).
     * The first shortcut is the fingerprinting collection, specified by `collection_fingerprinting`.
-This was the default before the ability to specify APIs was added.
+This was the default prior to v0.11.0.
 It contains a collection of APIs of potential fingerprinting interest:
         * HTML5 Canvas
         * HTML5 WebRTC
         * HTML5 Audio